 Ribbon mics are, for instance, quite commonly used on brass instruments—both as a recording mic for soloists or for groups of instrumentalists acting as a section.
 With some care, they can provide a similar warmth for guitar cabs (just watch your volume!), and they are often used to add a nostalgic character to vocals or other solo instruments.
-A pair of ribbon mics can even be used in a novel stereo configuration for drums or ensemble recording—which we'll discuss a bit more in our next article about microphone polar patterns.
+A pair of ribbon mics can even be used in a novel stereo configuration for drums or ensemble recording—which we'll discuss at greater depth in another article.

-Two of our favorite ribbon microphones for the money are Cascade's Fat Head BE and Avantone's CR-14, each providing excellent, vintage-style ribbon mic tone at a great price.
+Two of our favorite ribbon microphones for the money are the Golden Age Project R1A and Avantone's CR-14, each providing excellent, vintage-style ribbon mic tone at a great price.
 Worth note—the CR-14 in particular has a rated max SPL of 145dB, an uncommonly high SPL handling for a ribbon mic.
 This makes it a great choice for guitar cabs or other particularly loud sources, imparting depth and warmth to most high-volume sounds without needing to worry about damage.
 Perhaps more notably, the R1A even features a built-in pad...allowing it to gracefully handle up to 160dB SPL (!!!).

 Microphone Operating Principles Encapsulated